 LIZA COLLINS, born in London, trained as a painter at Northeast London Polytechnic, and later in tapestry at the Royal College of Art.
 Her tapestries are in many public collections, including the Victoria and Albert Museum and the Contemporary Art Society of London.

-MIGUEL CORTINAS received a BFA from Texas A&M University–Kingsville and an MFA from The University of Texas at San Antonio.
+MIGUEL CORTINAS received an MFA from The University of Texas at San Antonio and a BFA from Texas A&M University–Kingsville.
 He is an Associate Professor of Art at the University of the Incarnate Word where he teaches drawing, painting, and printmaking.
 Miguel’s work is in numerous collections throughout the U.S., including The University of Texas at San Antonio and the AT&T Collection of 20th Century American Art.

-MARGARET CRAIG - PRINTMAKING DEPARTMENT CHAIR received a BS in Biology, BS in Art and an MA with an emphasis in watercolor painting from the University of Wisconsin.
-Her MFA in Printmaking is from the University of Texas at San Antonio.
+MARGARET CRAIG, PRINTMAKING DEPARTMENT CHAIR received an MFA in Printmaking from the University of Texas at San Antonio.
+She also holds a BS in Biology, BS in Art and an MA with an emphasis in watercolor painting from the University of Wisconsin.
 A leader in non-toxic printmaking technology, she has demonstrated at national conferences.
 Craig was selected to represent the U.S. in China as part of the Sanbao International Printmaking project.

-JENNIFER DATCHUK graduated from the University of Massachusetts–Dartmouth with an MFA in Artisanry.
+JENNIFER DATCHUK, FACULTY & CERAMIC STUDIO MANAGER graduated from the University of Massachusetts–Dartmouth with an MFA in Artisanry.
 While in school she studied abroad at the Kwame Nkrumah University of Science and Technology in Ghana, West Africa and at the Sanbao Ceramic Institute in Jingdezhen, China.

 TODD FICHTER earned his BFA in photography from Southwest Missouri State University.
 Fichter is a full-time graphic designer.
 He and his wife Kellie are the primary creative force behind Fishead Design Studio & Microgallery.

-CASEY GALLOWAY received a BFA in Fibers from the University of North Texas in Denton.
+CASEY GALLOWAY, INTERIM FIBERS PROGRAM COORDINATOR received a BFA in Fibers from the University of North Texas in Denton.
 A 2007 Kuhlman Foundation scholarship allowed her to travel and research Scandinavian weaving.
 She is an installation artist as well as a traditional weaver.

-NICOLE GEARY earned a BFA in printmaking from the University of Florida and an MFA in printmaking from the University of South Dakota.
+NICOLE GEARY earned an MFA in printmaking from the University of South Dakota and a BFA in printmaking from the University of Florida.
 She has exhibited in juried shows nationally including the Bemis Center for Contemporary Art, Spudnik Press Cooperative, and Washington Printmaker’s Gallery.
 Her prints are included in several collections, both national and international.

 NINA “SAM” HIBLER holds a BS from Stephen F. Austin State University.
 She was introduced to flame working when creating glass laboratories tools.
 Her background in science adds a wealth of knowledge to the nuances of glass art.
 Hibler is owner of Dream Fire Glass and specializes in the creation of one-of-a kind beads.

-MIRA HNATYSHYN received a BS at the University of Maryland and an MFA at the University of Texas at San Antonio.
+MIRA HNATYSHYN received an MFA at the University of Texas at San Antonio and a BS at the University of Maryland.
 She has exhibited her work locally and nationally.
 Hnatyshyn’s work appears in New American Paintings, No. 96 West Issue and her work is included in the Saatchi collection in London and other private collections.

 LISA KERPOE is a full-time studio artist and facilitator.
 She creates paintings on cloth, incorporating water-based media and mixed-media techniques.
 Her work has been exhibited throughout the United States and internationally.
 Kerpoe authored two books on surface design techniques, Visual Texture on Fabric (release spring 2012) and Vibrant Color (with Jane Dunnewold).

-DIANA KERSEY received a BFA from Texas Tech University and an MFA in Ceramics from Washington State University.
+DIANA KERSEY received her MFA in Ceramics from Washington State University and her BFA from Texas Tech University.
 She currently owns and operates Kersey Architectural Ceramics, which specializes in custom architectural ceramics, reproductions and unique ceramic ware.
 Kersey received the SSA 2010 Award for Teaching.